Zeleznyj/symmetr/README.rst

    the findsym input.
 That is, if the conventional basis used in findsym input is given by three lattice vectors, then the cartesian basis vectors are simply: (1,0,0), (0,1,0), (0,0,1).
 If the conventional basis is given using the form 2 as a,b,c,alpha,beta,gamma, then the conventional basis vectors are defined only up to a rotation.
 We choose a convention such that the lattice vector c is along the (001) direction and the lattice vector b lies in the [100] plane.
 #. **abc** - Conventional crystallographic unit cell - this is the unit cell used in
    crystallographic tables.
 This is the basis in which findsym specifies the symmetry operations and is defined by vectors a,b,c in the findsym output.
 #. **custom** - You can define a custom coordinate system in the findsym input file.
-Add a keyword *axes* at the end of the findsym input file and define the three basis vectors each on separate line.
+Add a keyword *axes:* at the end of the findsym input file and define the three basis vectors each on separate line.
 These are given in the **cart** coordinate system.
 #. **abc\_o** - Orthogonalized cell - this is an orthogonal coordinate
    system (not a unit cell in general) that has always z in direction of c, y in the plane bc and x orthogonal to z and y.
 This is an